rudymango/pg-replacement/README.md

 # Page Replacement Algorithms

-At the beginning of every program, there are some user variables that can be modified to change the outcome of the program.
+At the beginning of every program, there are some user variables that can be modified to change its outcome.

 ```python3
 len_pgframes = 3                          # set amount of frames